dleeftink/observable-python-codespace/README.md

 # Observable Framework Python starter

-This repository contains the basic prerequisites to get started with Observable Framework on Github Codespaces, using `conda` as Python package manager.
+This repository contains the basic prerequisites to get started with Observable Framework on Github Codespaces, using `micromamba` as Python package manager running on Alpine Linux.

 1. Sign in to your GitHub account.
 2. Open https://github.com/dleeftink/observable-codespace (this repository).